 Pride Home is a small homeless shelter for young adults, located in a predominately Latinx neighborhood on the West Side of Chicago.
 While open to all, it is known for being particularly welcoming to young adults of color and members of the LGBTQ community.
 According to their website, Pride Home “helps young adults in progressing from surviving the streets to independent adulthood,” and “provides housing for all, but is committed to providing inclusive, intersectional, and affirming housing for the most vulnerable, such as homeless LGBTQ.”
 Pride Home has sheltered many transgender Latinas, and was one of the main sites where I conducted ethnographic research about transgender Latina sexual economies of labor in 2015-2016.
 This piece draws from that research and focuses on one particular resident, and staff reactions to her.

 I headed to Pride Home one morning, and the assistant director, Sam, a 45-year-old, cisgender, gay, white man, greeted me at the front desk.
 He knew me, a brown, queer, cisgender, Latina anthropologist interested in the experiences of transgender Latinas in the city.
 He sometimes connected me to trans Latinas he thought could be involved in my research.
 That day Sam shared that the newest resident was a trans woman, who was just 18 years old.
 After thinking for a few seconds, he said she “might be Latina,” but “wasn’t sure.”
 He warned me about doing an interview with her, because she was proving to be “very difficult.”
-At this point, a staff member, Janice, who is a middle-aged, non-Latinx, Black, cis woman, walked by.
+At this point, a staff member, Rose, who is a middle-aged, non-Latinx, Black, cis woman, walked by.
 She overheard us and interjected, “Oh yeah.
 Mercury…she’s …uh…complicated.”

 Suspicious of the narrative developing about Mercury, I asked her to do an interview a few weeks later.
 She agreed.
 We began the interview, and our friendship, and Mercury’s articulations of Blackness, Latinidad, and anti-Blackness within and outside of trans Latinx communities astounded me.
 Mercury is Afro-Puerto Rican, disabled, and mostly identifies as a trans woman but sometimes identifies as non-binary.
 I was struck by the ways in which she defied and pushed the boundaries around taken-for-granted understandings of “trans,” “Latina,” “Black,” and “disabled.”